 Worsteth clasped his hands before himself, almost wringing them in a show of helplessness.
 The Grey Sister was impressed by the act.
 The chamberlain spoke in his clipped tones, each word precisely delivered.

 “The work of the High King is never done, Your Grace.
 There is much that needs your steady hand in guidance, but it can wait until Your Grace is in good health again.
 I beg your forgiveness that I know not what has brought on this malady so suddenly.
 To be sure, it is a most evil sickness that ails you, but I feel sure Your Grace will recover soon.”

 High King Sedmund’s laugh caught in his throat and erupted more like a cat coughing up a fur ball.
 It seemed he did not share his chamberlain’s optimism.

 Worsteth looked away, seemingly at a loss for anything to say.
 The administrative matters of a kingdom were where his skills lay, thought the Grey Sister, not words of comfort.
-She watched him bow his head and take a step back, perhaps inviting another in the room to say something.
+He bowed his head and took a step back, perhaps inviting another in the room to say something.
 Or perhaps just wanting to be away from this room altogether.
 The chamberlain was likely unused to the oppressive air that came with sickness, something with which she was all too familiar.

 “Speak not of such things, Your Majesty.”

 The strong, commanding voice had come from slightly farther back in the room.
 The Grey Sister knew the voice well and had a feeling close to sadness for this man, knowing what would follow.
 She breathed deeply but barely audibly.
 Her order had always kept to the shadows.
 Be unseen but be ready when called upon.
 The words etched deep into her consciousness.